 - Help pages

 - Ordering checks and supplies

-If you're not sure which of the following requirements need to be met you can run the TLS 1.2 Readiness tool.
-The tool updates your system to become TLS 1.2 compliant provided it meets all Windows Operating System, Internet Explorer and .Net requirements listed below.
+If you're not sure of the following requirements, you can run the TLS 1.2 Readiness tool.
+This updates your system to become TLS 1.2 compliant provided it meets all Windows Operating System, Internet Explorer and .Net requirements listed below.

 - Windows 8.1

 - Windows 10

 - Windows Server 2012 R2